 What if the Harley VIN is not 17 characters long?

 Double-check to make sure that you have the right VIN and have copied it down correctly.
 Once you have verified that the VIN is definitely less than 17 characters, the VIN is most likely from a pre-1981 vehicle.

 In this video, Bob takes a couple of minutes to read the VIN on a 2001 Harley Davidson Fatboy.

 The Harley VIN of this motorcycle is: 1HD1BMY161Y024825

-1HD1 – All Harley VINS start with this; for many years now.
+1HD1 – All Harley VINS start with this and have for many years now.

 1 – Internal factory assembly code.